 It's a symbol of the luxury you're getting when buying an iPhone; yes, it changes the color and a warmer iPhone screen in lamplight is nice, but it's not a reason to buy – it's just an enhancement to the whole experience.

-It’s a shame that the iPhone X exists, as that’s got a more impressive screen than that on the iPhone 8 Plus, with more vivid colors and a deeper contrast ratio – but the way the iPhone 8 Plus offers more natural color reproduction is going to appeal to many.
+It's a shame that the iPhone XS and XR phones exist, as they're got a more impressive screen than that on the iPhone 8 Plus, with more vivid colors and a deeper contrast ratio – but the way the iPhone 8 Plus offers more natural color reproduction is going to appeal to many.

-Only the Samsung Galaxy S8 Plus or Note 8 could rival it for sheer technical ability and performance, but for day to day use it’s brilliantly clear, bright and fun to look at.
+At the time of launch, only the Samsung Galaxy S8 Plus or Note 8 could rival it for sheer technical ability and performance.
+A number of phones have since topped it, but for day to day use it's still brilliantly clear, bright and fun to look at.

-In direct sunlight it’s clear, watching videos is possible in nearly every situation, and the size is just about right – the large bezels around the display are the only downside compared to the bezel-less phones of the Galaxy S8 pair, the Essential Phone... and the iPhone X.
+In direct sunlight it's clear, watching videos is possible in nearly every situation, and the size is just about right – the large bezels around the display are the only downside compared to the bezel-less likes of the iPhone XS and Samsung Galaxy S10.

 Mobile HDR is also supported on the iPhone 8 Plus, where it's not on the iPhone 7 Plus – the reason for the italics there is that it's not a Mobile HDR screen, but it can play back HDR content.

-It’s a shame, because Mobile HDR really does make a massive difference to shows, especially in the darker scenes.
-It’s going to be available on the iPhone X, and that’s going to be another possible reason to pay for the upgrade.
+It's a shame, because Mobile HDR really does make a massive difference to shows, especially in the darker scenes.
+It's available on the higher-resolution iPhone X, iPhone XS and iPhone XS Max OLED screens, giving you another possible reason to pay for Apple's premium upgrades.

 The dual speakers on the iPhone 8 Plus are also upgraded over the previous model – we've tested them on a decibel meter, and they are indeed louder.